-After this offering, we will have common units and subordinated units outstanding, which includes the common units we are selling in this offering that may be resold in the public market immediately.
-All of the subordinated units will convert into common units on a one-for-one basis at the end of the subordination period.
-All of the common units (if the underwriters do not exercise their option to purchase additional common units) that are issued to OTA will be subject to resale restrictions under a 180-day lock-up agreement with the underwriters.
+After this offering, we will have 19,048,043 common units and 19,048,043 subordinated units outstanding, which includes the 10,000,000 common units we are selling in this offering that may be resold in the public market immediately (11,500,000 if the underwriters exercise in full their option to purchase additional common units).
+All of the 19,048,043 subordinated units will convert into common units on a one-for-one basis at the end of the subordination period.
+All of the 9,048,043 common units (7,548,043 if the underwriters exercise in full their option to purchase additional common units) that are issued to OTA will be subject to resale restrictions under a 180-day lock-up agreement with the underwriters.
 Each of the lock-up agreements with the underwriters may be waived in the discretion of certain of the underwriters.
 Sales by OTA or other large holders of a substantial number of our common units in the public markets following this offering, or the perception that such sales might occur, could have a material adverse effect on the price of our common units or could impair our ability to obtain capital through an offering of equity securities.
 In addition, we have agreed to provide registration rights to OTA.
 Under our partnership agreement, our general partner and its affiliates have registration rights relating to the offer and sale of any units that they hold, subject to certain limitations.
 Please read "Units Eligible for Future Sale."

-$Our partnership \ agreement \ restricts \ the \ voting \ rights \ of \ unitholders \ owning \ 20\% \ or \ more \ of \ our \ common \ units.$
+Our partnership agreement restricts the voting rights of unitholders owning 20% or more of our common units.